1. Overview

 Even more important is when ShimCache is written to SYSTEM registry.
 ShimCache is not written when it is executed, but is collectively written to SYSTEM registry when the OS shuts down.

-From the above, ShimCache has no evidence from the last boot time to execution time of artifact extractor when SYSTEM registry is obtained by artifact extractor such as Cape.
+From the above, ShimCache has no evidence from the last boot time to execution time of artifact extractor when SYSTEM registry is obtained by artifact extractor such as Kape.
 There is the option to shutdown once to overcome this problem, but I don't think it is the good way because other evidence may be lost.

 The better way is to get Shicache from memory.
 This way is implemented by plugin in Volatility, which allows acquisition of latest ShimCache without shutdown host.